EB5 Affiliate Network State of Ohio Regional Center

 EB5AN has the internal resources to assemble all required aspects of an I-924 application.
 Additionally, we have extensive experience with I-924 applications and understand all the key components and common pitfalls.

-Targeted Employment Area (TEA) Approval Letter in Ohio for EB-5 Ohio Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Ohio for EB-5 Ohio Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Ohio, please contact us directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Ohio, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.

 About the State of Ohio and the Economic Climate of Our EB-5 Ohio Regional Center

-Our Ohio EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 Regional Center with geographic coverage of all 88 counties in the state of Ohio.
+The EB5AN Ohio EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 88 counties in the State of Ohio.

-The EB-5 Regional Center Program has been endorsed by Ohio Governor John Kasich Senator Sherrod Brown, Senator Rob Portman, and several United States Congressmen representing districts within the state of Ohio as a great opportunity for the United States economy and for foreign investors looking to immigrate to the United States of America and invest in a USCIS-approved Ohio EB-5 regional center such as the EB5 Affiliate Network State of Ohio Regional Center.
+Historically, several elected Ohio public officials, including senators and congressional representatives, have endorsed the EB-5 regional center program as a great opportunity for the U.S. economy and for foreign investors who want to immigrate to the United States and invest in a USCIS-approved Ohio EB-5 regional center such as the EB5 Affiliate Network Ohio Regional Center.

 Ohio: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Ohio had a population of approximately 9.3 million people over the age of 16.
+According to the 2010 U.S. Census, Ohio has a population of approximately 9.3 million people over the age of 16.
 Within this group, there are 5.9 million people in the labor force, with 5.4 million who are employed and 0.5 million unemployed.
-These population numbers represent approximately 4.6 million households in the state of Ohio.
+These population numbers represent approximately 4.6 million households.

 Ohio: Unemployment Trends

-Unemployment statistics for the state of Ohio in 2018 show average unemployment at ~5.0%.
+Unemployment statistics for 2018 show average unemployment in Ohio at around 5.0%.

-The state of Ohio covers an area of 44,825 square miles, with a width of 220 miles and a length of 220 miles.
-This implies a population density of 282.3 people/square mile, which makes Ohio the 10th-most densely populated state in the United States.
+Ohio covers an area of 44,825 square miles, with a width of 220 miles and a length of 220 miles.
+This implies a population density of 282.3 people per square mile, which makes Ohio the 10th-most densely populated state in the United States.

-The capital of the state of Ohio is Columbus, the largest city is also Columbus, and the largest metro area is the Cincinnati metro area.
-The gross domestic product (GDP) of the state of Ohio in 2010 was $552 billion.
-This implies a CAGR ’00–’10 rate of 4.51% and a per capita GDP of $47,567.
-Ohio has the 7th-largest economy in the United States today by GDP.
+The capital of Ohio is Columbus, the largest city is also Columbus, and the largest metro area is the Cincinnati metro area.
+The gross domestic product (GDP) of Ohio in 2010 was $552 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 4.51% and a per capita GDP of $47,567.
+Ohio has the seventh-largest economy in the United States by GDP.

 Ohio State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-Ohio personal consumption expenditures grew from $0.39 trillion in 2012 to $0.41 trillion in 2014.
-From 2013–2014, total personal consumption expenditure grew by 3.3%.
+Ohio’s personal consumption expenditure grew from $0.39 trillion in 2012 to $0.41 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 3.3%.